celobusana/celobusana/README.md

 - 👋 Hi, I’m @celobusana
-- 👀 I’m looking to become fullstack senior developer
+- 👀 I’m looking to become fullstack senior developer, but my strengths are in backend: Python, NodeJS, PHP
-- 🌱 I’m currently learning about React/React Native + NestJS
+- 🌱 I’m currently working on App private project with React/React Native + NestJS
 - 💞️ I’m looking to collaborate on projectcs
 - 📫 Reach me on Linkedin